ChorusOne/eth-staking-smith/README.md

 1. eth-staking-smith written in Rust
 2. ability to use as a library to automate key and deposit data generation
 3. opt-out of writing to filesystem for better security
+4. defer entropy collection to operating system by using `getrandom`
+4. ability to overwrite withdrawal credentials

 # Usage